AMC Ambassador: 1968

+Seventh generation (1969–1973)

 1969

 In 1969, the Ambassador received a major restyling, with a 4 in gain in overall length and wheelbase.
 The 122 in wheelbase was accompanied by an increase in front and rear track from 58.5 to 60 in.
 The front end appearance was revised with new quad headlight clusters mounted horizontally in a new molded plastic grille.
-The grille itself was blackout with a chrome horizontal bar that connected the headlight clusters.
+The grille was blacked out, with a chrome horizontal bar connecting the headlight clusters.
 The hood was redesigned to accommodate the grille's raised center portion, and it faintly recalled Packard's classic grille/hood combination.
 Dick Teague, AMC's Vice President of Styling, had worked at the luxury car manufacturer before joining AMC.
 Parking lights were rectangular and mounted horizontally in recessed wells in the front bumper, just beneath each set of headlights.
 The entire front fascia leaned forward slightly to lend an air of forward motion to the car's appearance.

 At the rear, ribbed rectangular taillights were mounted inboard the Ambassador's rearward-thrusting rear fenders.
 Square ribbed marker lights of similar height were mounted at the trailing edge of each fender side.
 The deck lid had a slightly higher lift-over for cargo access.
-The base and DPL models had no decorative panel connecting the taillights while the top-line SST versions featured a panel painted red to match the taillights.
+The base and DPL models had no bright trim panel between the taillights, while the top-line SST versions featured a panel with a red finish to match the taillights.
 Station wagons saw vertical wraparound taillights replacing the previous "hooded" units, which were not visible from the side.
 The 1969 AMC Ambassador was a smooth, powerful, well-proportioned sedan that did not look like anything else on the road.

-The interiors were upgraded and a new deeply hooded dashboard clustered instruments and controls in front of the driver.
+The interiors were upgraded, and a new deeply hooded dashboard clustered instruments and controls in front of the driver.
 There was an increased emphasis on luxury-type trim and features by buyers.
 The base model two-door hardtop Ambassador was no longer offered for the 1969 model year.

 The 1969 Ambassador stressed luxury, with the marketing tagline developed by Mary Wells Lawrence at the Wells Rich Greene agency, tying the car's value, "It will remind you of the days when money really bought something."
 The combination of rich velour upholstery, individually adjustable reclining seats, standard air conditioning, and the longer wheelbase were highlighted in advertisements with Ambassador's posh"limousine" ride at an economical price.
 One aspect of this new advertising theme included many AMC dealers inviting prospective customers to call and request a "demonstration ride", in which a uniformed chauffeur would arrive at the prospect's home and drive them around in an Ambassador SST sedan.
 AMC's efforts worked, and Ambassador sales increased again.